tuquet/navigo/docs/reference/javascript-execution-context.md

 # JavaScript Execution Context
 Execution context means the environment where the JavaScript code will execute.
-In Automa, there are two environments you can choose from, Active Tab and Background.
+In Navigo, there are two environments you can choose from, Active Tab and Background.

 ## Active Tab